cockpit-project/cockpit-project.github.io/external/bots/README.md

 2. Update `OSTREE_BUILD_IMAGE` to point to the Fedora release CoreOS uses.

+#### Debian Testing

+Sometimes packages are dropped out of the Debian testing repositories, when this happens apply a temporary hack to fetch the package from `unstable` using this 954f12fae1d2854e14c543e333338482a012c50d as example.

 ####  Pixel tests

 The pixel tests used in Cockpit projects use `test/reference-image` to